Tromsø IL: 2010s

 Following the third-place finish in the 2010 Tippeligaen season, Tromsø participated in the Europa League, entering in the first qualifying round of the 2011–12 season.
 Tromsø's first tie was against Latvian club Daugava, which was won comfortably 7–1 on aggregate after winning 5–0 away and 2–1 at home.
 In the second round, Tromsø were eliminated by Hungarian side Paks.

 Tromsø participated in the 2012–13 UEFA Europa League for the second consecutive year, after finishing second in the league in 2011.
 Tromsø entered the second qualifying round, drawing Slovenian side Olimpija Ljubljana, winning the tie 1–0 on aggregate after a goal in extra time by Miika Koppinen in the second leg in Tromsø.
 They then advanced past Metalurh Donetsk of Ukraine in the third qualifying round after a 1–1 draw at home and snatching a rare 1–0 away victory.
 In the play-off round, Tromsø lost to Partizan.
 After winning the first match in Tromsø (3–2), Tromsø lost 1–0 in Belgrade and were eliminated on away goals.

 Tromsø participated in the 2013–14 UEFA Europa League as Norway's fair play winner.
 Tromsø started qualification in the first qualifying round.
 After beating Celje, Inter Baku and Differdange, Tromsø lost 3–2 on aggregate to Beşiktaş in the play-off round.
 Tromsø's conquerors, Beşiktaş, were then disqualified from the competition by the Court of Arbitration for Sport, meaning Tromsø would replace the Turkish side in the group stage.
 After being reinstalled back into the competition the Norwegians were drawn in Group K alongside Tottenham Hotspur, Anzhi Makhachkala and Sheriff Tiraspol.
 Tromsø finished bottom of the group, losing both home and away to Anzhi and Tottenham.
 Tromsø recorded their only point of the campaign in a 1–1 draw against Sheriff at the Alfheim Stadion.

 Royal League

-Tromsø also participated in the very first Royal League, which was played in late 2004 and early 2005.
+Tromsø also participated in the first Royal League, which was played in late 2004 and early 2005.
 Despite playing fairly well, Tromsø ended last in their group, and were eliminated from the cup early.